sooneoo/dwl/README.md

 you want to use the unstable development `main` branch, you need to use the git version of [wlroots].

-To enable XWayland, you should uncomment its flags in `config.mk`.
+To enable XWayland, you should uncomment its flags in `Makefile`.

 ## Configuration